-Dietary Ingredients must be listed within the Supplement Facts panel.
-When a dietary ingredient is listed under other ingredients, it is generally the source or the alternate name for that ingredient or the list of inactive ingredients or excipients.
+Dietary Ingredients must be listed within the Supplement Facts label.
+When a dietary ingredient is listed under “ingredients” or “other ingredients” below the Supplements Facts label, it is generally the source or alternate name for that ingredient or the list of inactive ingredients or excipients.

 Is the DSLD ID which relates products together that contain two or more separately packaged dietary supplements that differ in content from each other.
-For example if the product has a packet of supplements to be taken in the morning and a different packet to be taken in the afternoon or taken at the same time, such as a prenatal multi-vitamin and mineral and a prenatal DHA supplement.
-This is illustrated in paragraph 21 CFR 101.36(e)(10)(iii) where the quantitative amounts and percent of Daily Value may be presented as specified in this paragraph in one aggregate nutrition label Supplement Facts panel or individual nutrition labels Supplement Facts panels.
+For example, if the product has a packet of supplements to be taken in the morning and a different packet to be taken in the afternoon or taken at the same time, such as a prenatal multi-vitamin and mineral and a prenatal DHA supplement.
 SOURCE: FDA - Nutrition labeling of dietary supplements [21 CFR 101.36(e)(8)]

 For the DSLD, the "net contents quantity" field within the product description is equal to the total number of units included in the container as explicitly stated on the label.
 Values must be greater than zero, and must be whole numbers when serving size unit (see below) is discrete (e.g. tablets, capsules, softgels), but may contain decimals when serving size unit is measured in non-discrete units (e.g. milliliters, ounces).

 The National Health and Nutrition Examination Survey (NHANES) assesses the health and nutritional status of adults and children in the U.S. NHANES is conducted by the Centers for Disease Control and Prevention (CDC) National Center for Health Statistics (NCHS).